Whangārei: Demographics

+Of those at least 15 years old, 5,895 (13.8%) people had a bachelor's or higher degree, 23,538 (55.0%) had a post-high school certificate or diploma, and 11,589 (27.1%) people exclusively held high school qualifications.
+The median income was $35,300, compared with $41,500 nationally.
+2,832 people (6.6%) earned over $100,000 compared to 12.1% nationally.
+The employment status of those at least 15 was that 19,677 (46.0%) people were employed full-time, 5,100 (11.9%) were part-time, and 1,500 (3.5%) were unemployed.

 Government

 National

 Whangārei is within the Whangārei electorate and the Te Tai Tokerau Māori electorate.
-The current MP of the Whangārei electorate is Emily Henderson of the Labour Party.
-The current MP of the Te Tai Tokerau electorate is Kelvin Davis of the Labour Party.
+The current MP of the Whangārei electorate is Shane Reti of the National Party.
+The current MP of the Te Tai Tokerau electorate is Mariameno Kapa-Kingi of Te Pāti Māori.

 Local

-At a local level Whangārei comes under the Northland Regional Council of which the city is the seat.
+At a local level, Whangārei comes under the Northland Regional Council, of which the city is the seat.

-Whangārei is governed locally by the Whangārei District Council.
+Whangārei is governed locally by the Whangarei District Council.
 The city is split into two of the council wards, Denby, which takes the northern suburbs, and Okara, which takes the southern half of the city.

-Whangārei is covered by the Northland Police District which is split into two areas, Whangārei/Kaipara and Mid/Far North.
+Whangārei is covered by the Northland Police District, which is split into two areas, Whangārei/Kaipara and Mid/Far North.

-Judicially, the town is served by the Whangārei District Court and is also the base of the region's only High Court.
+Judicially, the town is served by the Whangarei District Court and is also the base of the region's only High Court.

 Transport

 State Highway 1 from Auckland to Cape Reinga passes through Whangārei.
 State Highway 14 from Dargaville connects to State Highway 1 in Whangārei.

 Whangārei Airport is located 7.4 km southeast of the city centre, in the suburb of Onerahi.

-In July 2013 a second road crossing of the Hatea River was opened, in the form of a bascule bridge.
+In July 2013, a second road crossing of the Hātea River was opened, in the form of a bascule bridge.

-There are several cycle/walk ways under development connecting the city centre with outer suburbs.
+There are several cycle/walk ways under development connecting the city centre with the outer suburbs.
 These include Kamo (currently under construction), Onerahi (completed) and Raumanga/Maunu (several sections completed).
-The Hatea Loop (Huarahi o te Whai) is a central mixed space walkway connecting the Town Basin, Hihiaua Peninsula, Okara, Pohe Island and Riverside areas of the central city.
+The Hātea Loop (Huarahi o te Whai) is a central mixed space walkway connecting the Town Basin, Hihiaua Peninsula, Okara, Pohe Island and Riverside areas of the central city.

-Whangārei is served by Northport, a sea port at Marsden Point.
+Whangārei is served by Northport, a seaport at Marsden Point.
 It was previously served by Port Whangārei, in the upper harbour near the city, which was operated by the Northland Harbour Board until 1988, when it was transferred to the Northland Port Corporation.
 The first two berths at Marsden Point opened in 2002, and Port Whangārei closed to commercial shipping in 2007 when the remaining cargo operations were transferred to Marsden Point.